lsst-dm/Openstack-tests/README.md

 + For some reason, when I `source` the __des_labs-openrc.sh__ file from inside this file, the environment variables don't get set up properly.
 + Authentication will fail if you try to use `Nova` straight away.
 The solution is to use `keystone` for authentication step.

-##### Issues with non-ideal workarounds:
-+ When you create a new instance, and associated it with an existing key-pair, an error is produced when doing `ssh` complaining about the fact that the host has changed. __Workaround__: Get rid of the line created in ~/.ssh/known_hosts.
++ When you create a new instance, and associated it with an existing key-pair, an error is produced when doing `ssh` complaining about the fact that the host has changed. `ssh-keygen -R host` gets rid of the line created in ~/.ssh/known_hosts.
 + When trying to associate a `floating_ip` after and instance (server) has been created, an error is produced.
-This is because it takes some time for the instance to "spawn". __Workaround__: Add a 5 second delay in your code before making the association.
-This is really a hack.
-The best way to deal with this is to ping the VM in a loop and wait for a "ready" signal before assigning the floating_ip, similar to `waitForSSH` function in __fabfiles.py__.
+This is because it takes some time for the instance to "spawn".
+Add a wait period while pinging the host for rediness.
+In __fabfile.py__  we have `waitForSSH` take care of a similar issue..

 ## Connecting to VM using `Fabric`, after it has been instantiated.